-Fisher Investments Europe Limited, which also trades as Fisher Investments Europe, is authorised and regulated by the Financial Conduct Authority (FCA Number 191609) and is registered in England (Company Number 3850593).
-Fisher Investments Europe has its registered address at: Level 18, One Canada Square, Canary Wharf, London, E14 5AX.
+Fisher Investments Ireland Limited is a private limited company incorporated in Ireland that trades under the name Fisher Investments Europe ("Fisher Investments Europe").
+Fisher Investments Ireland Limited and its trading name Fisher Investments Europe are registered with the Companies Registration Office in Ireland under numbers 623847 and 629724.
+Fisher Investments Europe's registered address is: 2 George's Dock, 1st Floor, Dublin 1, D01 H2T6 Ireland.
+Fisher Investments Europe is regulated by the Central Bank of Ireland ("CBI").
 Fisher Investment Europe's parent company is Fisher Investments (FI), a U.S. investment adviser registered with the Securities and Exchange Commission.
-As of 31 March 2022, FI and its subsidiaries managed or sub-managed \$208 billion.
+As of 31 March 2022, FI and its subsidiaries managed or sub-managed over \$198 billion.
 FI and its subsidiaries maintain four principal business units - Fisher Investments Institutional Group (FIIG), Fisher Investments Private Client Group (FIPCG), Fisher Investments International (PCGI), and Fisher Investments 401(k) Solutions Group (401(k) Solutions).
 These groups serve a global client base of diverse investors including corporations, public and multi-employer pension funds, foundations and endowments, insurance companies, healthcare organisations, governments and high-net-worth individuals.
 FI's Investment Policy Committee (IPC) is responsible for investment decisions for all investment strategies.
-For purpose of defining "years with Fisher Investments," FI was established as a sole proprietorship in 1979, incorporated in 1986, registered with the US SEC in 1987, replacing the prior registration of the sole proprietorship, and succeeded its investment adviser registration to a limited liability in 2005.
-"Years with Fisher Investments" is calculated using the date on which FI was established as a sole proprietorship through 31 March 2022.
+For purpose of defining "years with Fisher Investments," FI was established as a sole proprietorship in 1979, incorporated in 1986, registered with the US SEC in 1987, replacing the prior registration of the sole proprietorship, and succeeded its investments" is calculated using the date on which FI was established as a sole proprietorship through 31 March 2022.
 Since Inception, Fisher Investments and its subsidiaries have been 100% Fisher-family and employee owned.

-- Fisher Investments Europe Limited (FIE) is authorised and regulated by the Financial Conduct Authority.
-It is registered in England, Company Number 3850593.
+- Fisher Investments Ireland Limited trades as Fisher Investments Europe (FIE) and is regulated by the Central Bank of Ireland.
+Fisher Investments Ireland Limited and its trading name Fisher Investments Europe are registered with the Companies Registration Office in Ireland under numbers 623847 and 629724.
 Fisher Investments (FI) is an investment adviser registered with the United States Securities and Exchange Commission.
-FIE is wholly-owned by Fisher Asset Management, LLC, trading as Fisher Investments, which is wholly-owned by Fisher Investments, Inc. Since inception, Fisher Investments, Inc. has been 100% Fisher-family and employee-owned. - FIE delegates portfolio management to FI.
+FIE is wholly-owned by Fisher Asset Management, LLC, trading as Fisher Investments, which is wholly-owned by Fisher Investments, Inc. Since inception, Fisher Investments, Inc. has been 100% Fisher-family and employee-owned. - FIE outsources portfolio management to FI.
 FI's Investment Policy Committee is responsible for all strategic investment decisions.
-FIE's Investment Oversight Committee (IOC) is responsible for overseeing FI's management of portfolios that have been delegated to FI. - This presentation relates to the Fisher Investments Institutional Group (FIIG) strategy sub-managed by FI. - Investing in financial markets involves the risk of loss and there is no guarantee that all or any capital invested will be repaid.
+The joint Investment Oversight Committee is responsible for overseeing FI's management of portfolios that have been delegated to FI. - This presentation relates to the Fisher Investments Institutional Group (FIIG) strategy sub-managed by FI. - References to "We", "our," "us" and "the firm" generally refer to the combined capabilities of FI and its subsidiaries - Investing in financial markets involves the risk of loss and there is no guarantee that all or any capital invested will be repaid.
 Past performance neither guarantees nor reliably indicates future results.
-The value of investments and the income from them will fluctuate with world financial markets and international currency rates. - This document may be considered advertising within the meaning of article 68(1) of the Swiss Financial Services Act dated June 15, 2018 (status as of January 1, 2020). - This document has been approved and is being communicated by Fisher Investments Europe Limited.
+The value of investments and the income from them will fluctuate with world financial markets and international currency rates. - This document has been approved and is being communicated by Fisher Investments Ireland Limited.